austinyi/austinyi.github.io/_pages/about.md

 ---
 Welcome to my site!

 I am Bongsoo Yi, a first-year PhD candidate in Statistics at Seoul National University.
 I left for 2 years due to mandatory military service after one semester.
-I am currently working at Songpa District Office(Jul.
-2018 - Jun.
+I am currently working at Songpa District Office (Jul.
+2018 ~ May.
 2020 expected).

 I plan to apply for a PhD program in the United States (2020 fall semester).